cristmasbox/THOTH/README.md

 ## Disclaimer
 This library uses the `GlyphX` code for encoding Hieroglyphs.

-A library for converting GlyphX to MdC and back is planned.
+A library for converting GlyphX to MdC and back is planned..

 > [!TIP]
 > **If you only want to calculate the Dimensions and Positions (`Bounds`) of each sign**, then you can use the `MAAT`-library:\